Translation and Translingualism in Language Teaching – 16 July, 2023

-Join us 16 July for a Sunday morning of essential talks on how we handle the multiple languages present in the language classroom.
-Three Kyoto-based speakers who incorporate translingualism into their teaching will discuss the advantage of building bridges between languages, demonstrating projects that promote multilingualism while also championing students’ English development.
+How do we handle the multiple languages present in the language classroom.
+Three Kyoto-based speakers who incorporate translingualism into their teaching discussed the advantage of building bridges between languages, demonstrating projects that promote multilingualism while also championing students’ English development.

-This event will be hybrid on Zoom and held in person at Campus Plaza Kyoto.
-It is co-sponsored with the JALT Bilingualism SIG.
+This event was hybrid on Zoom and held in person at Campus Plaza Kyoto.
+It was co-sponsored with the JALT Bilingualism SIG.

 - Location: Campus Plaza Kyoto (find maps and directions HERE)